microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-driver-update.md

 ---
-title: "Deploy a driver update using the Windows Update for Business deployment service"
+title: "Deploy a driver update using the Windows Autopatch"
-description: "Follow these steps to manage driver approvals for devices in a Microsoft Entra tenant by using the Windows Update for Business deployment service."
+description: "Follow these steps to manage driver approvals for devices in a Microsoft Entra tenant by using Windows Autopatch."
 author: "Ryan-K-Williams"
 ms.localizationpriority: medium
-ms.subservice: windows-update-business
+ms.subservice: autopatch
 doc_type: conceptualPageType
 ---